IBM/watson-banking-chatbot/README.md

 * Create a new data collection by hitting the `Upload your own data` button.
   ![new_collection](doc/source/images/new_collection.png)
   * Provide a collection name
-  * Keep the `Default Configuration` and `English` language
+  * Select `English` language
   * Click `Create`
-* Use `Drag and drop your documents here or browse from computer` to seed the content with the five documents in `data/discovery/docs` of your cloned repo.
+* Use `Drag and drop your documents here or select documents` to seed the content with the five documents in `data/discovery/docs` of your cloned repo.
-* Click on `Use this collection in API` and save the `Environment Id` and `Collection Id` for your `.env` file in the next step.
+* Click on the upper-right `api` icon and save the `Environment Id` and `Collection Id` for your `.env` file in the next step.
   ![disco_guids](doc/source/images/disco_guids.png)

 ### 5. Configure credentials